 Notes

-- The cumin seeds can be substituted with ½ teaspoon ground cumin.
+- Cumin seeds: Substituted with ½ teaspoon ground cumin.
 Add the ground cumin with the onion.

 Nutrition